WSMorrison/BricksThenMadeNow/README.md

   The customer can register for an account.
 The account is useful for the user to save their information.
 The account is also necessary for a customer, because when they purchase any set, they gain access to downloadable instructions.
 By having an account, they can sign in and access those instructions without making additional payments.

 - Customer can log in and log out.<br>
   As part of having an account, the customer will be able to sign in and sign out of their account.
+Login status will be indicated by the Login/Logout link on the nav bar toward the top of the page, and various permissions across the site will be different.
+For example, the customer will be able to download instructions for sets they purchased, and the customer would not be challenged when moving between the cart to checkout pages.

 - Customer can view past orders.<br>
   A customer will be able to view orders that they have made in the past.
 In the footer when a customer is logged in is a link to a separate page showing their order history.

 - Customer can view social media.<br>
-  There will be a social media presence on both Facebook and Instagram
+  There will be a social media presence on both Facebook and Instagram so that customers can see and "get hype" for upcoming sets, releases, specials, or even existing items.

-- Staff can create or update items.<br>
+- Staff can create or update Items.<br>
-  When a staff member is signed in, the nav bar will have options for the staff member to create a new item or sku.
-Each of the pages will include a form that will update the database with a new item or sku as appropriate.
-The item detail page will have bars at the bottom where the staff member can edit either the Item, or any of the associated Skus.
-The staff member will also be able to delete any of these, and there will be a confirmation page before the items are removed from the database.
+  When a staff member is signed in, the nav bar will have options for the staff member to create a new Item or Sku.
+Each of the pages will include a form that will update the database with a new Item or Sku as appropriate.
+The Item detail page will have bars at the bottom where the staff member can edit either the Item, or any of the associated Skus.
+The staff member will also be able to delete any of these, and there will be a confirmation page before the Items are removed from the database.
+There will be defensive code to prevent database errors when making these changes.

 - Staff can encourage sign up.<br>
   Staff can encourage user sign up and customer conversion by setting a give away set of instructions.
-Currently, 2201489 Mobile Crane Car is the free instructions and will be downloadable by any logged in
+Currently, 2201489 Mobile Crane Car is the free instructions and will be downloadable by any logged in user.

 <hr>